PhillipSturm/News-Scraper/README.md

 ## Heroku Link https://scrape-dat-news.herokuapp.com/ ##

 ## Overview ##
-This is a full-stack app which scrapes the New York Times for artices and displays them on our page.
+This is a full-stack app which scrapes the Associated Press News for artices and displays them on our page.

 ## NPM's Used ##
 * Axios